tulXoro/console_simon_says/README.md

 You may use this project however you see fit.

 # How to start
-Ensure you have [Python](https://www.python.org/downloads/) installed, and optionally use an IDE.
-Clone the repository and run the game with `python3 main.py`.
+Ensure you have [Python](https://www.python.org/downloads/) installed, between the versions 3.9 and 3.11, and optionally use an IDE.
+Clone the repository with `git clone <url>`.
+Install the necessary dependencies `pip install .`.
+Run the game with `python3 main.py`.

 # How to play
 Use `QWAS` keys, corresponding to 4 corners of a square.
 Memorize the order that the squares light up and try repeating it.